Skip to content

 • Portfolio-level yield summary.

-Tax awareness
+Tax Awareness

-• Cost basis with tax-lot level visibility (from brokerage data).
+• Cost basis with tax-lot level visibility.

 • Realized gains/losses with short-term vs. long-term classification.